halpeter/python-api-analysis/README.md

 After each plot, is a brief explanation of what the code is analyzing and an interpretation of this information.

-The information of these randomly selected cities and their weather data can be found here (code/WeatherPy/output_data/cities_weather.csv).
-All charts are saved as PNG's and can be viewed here (code/WeatherPy/output_data).
+The information of these randomly selected cities and their weather data can be found [here](code/WeatherPy/output_data/cities_weather.csv).
+All charts are saved as PNG's and can be viewed [here](code/WeatherPy/output_data).

 ### Part II - VacationPy